resiprocate/resiprocate/README.cmake.txt

 This is currently an experiement to see how CMake could be used to build reSIProcate.

-Currently, only the core of rutil and its unit tests are built.
-This is a proof of concept...

 This was quickly tested on Mac OS, Linux (CentOS) and Windows 7...

 To build an _out of tree_ build: